- As low as $122/Night

 - Private vacation home

 Welcome to your home away from home in the heart of historic Charleston!
-This attractively furnished property is ideal for extended stays of 30 days or more.
+This charmingly furnished property is ideal for extended stays of 30 days or more.

-Step inside to discover a warm and inviting living space, filled with natural light and beautiful decor that blends modern comfort with classic Southern appeal.
-The cavernous bedrooms offer comfortable accommodations for family and friends, while the bathrooms feature modern fixtures and ample space.
+Step inside to discover a warm and inviting living space, filled with natural light and chic decor that blends modern comfort with classic Southern appeal.
+The roomy bedrooms offer comfortable accommodations for family and friends, while the bathrooms feature modern fixtures and ample space.

 Feel the best of Charleston living where comfort and convenience come together in a enchanting package!